 Web Modeler API is a REST API and provides access to Web Modeler data.
 Requests and responses are in JSON notation.

 Zeebe clients use gRPC to communicate with the cluster.
 Activate jobs, cancel and create process instances, and more.

 Camunda maintains a set of collections and APIs on Postman to help learn and use the available APIs.

-Watch and fork your favorite collections and APIs on the Camunda Team.
+Watch and fork your favorite collections and APIs in the Camunda Team Postman.

 Collections and APIs are manually updated and not all API functionality may be available.
 For the most up-to-date API functionality, refer to the API reference docs.

 Community clients supplement the official clients.
 These clients have not been tested by Camunda.

 In addition to APIs and clients, the Camunda Developer Experience team is looking for feedback on popular community clients turned SDKs.
 While these are currently on the Camunda Community Hub, we are actively iterating and evaluating feedback to fully support them.

 Develop a custom frontend for task applications